ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 8.1 Conformance Targets

-This document does not yet define a standardized set of test-fixtures with test inputs for all MUST, SHOULD and MAY requirements with conditional MUST or SHOULD requirements.
+This document does not yet define a standardized set of test-fixtures with test inputs for all MUST, SHOULD, and MAY requirements with conditional MUST or SHOULD requirements.

-A standardized set of test-fixtures with test inputs for all MUST, SHOULD and MAY requirements with conditional MUST or SHOULD requirements is intended to be published with the next version of the spec.
+A standardized set of test-fixtures with test inputs for all MUST, SHOULD, and MAY requirements with conditional MUST or SHOULD requirements is intended to be published with the next version of the spec.

 ## 8.2 Conformance Levels

 This section specifies the conformance levels of this standard.
-The aim of the conformance levels is to enable implementers several level of conformance to establish competitive differentiation.
+The conformance levels aim to enable implementers several levels of conformance to establish competitive differentiation.

 This document defines the conformance levels of a BPI as follows:
-* **Level 1:** All MUST requirements are fulfilled by a specific implementation as proven by a test report that proves in an easily understandable manner the implementation's conformance with each requirement based on implementation specific test-fixtures with implementation specific test-fixture inputs.
+* **Level 1:** All MUST requirements are fulfilled by a specific implementation as proven by a test report that proves in an easily understandable manner the implementation's conformance with each requirement based on implementation-specific test-fixtures with implementation-specific test-fixture inputs.
-* **Level 2:** All MUST and SHOULD requirements are fulfilled by a specific implementation as proven by a test report that proves in an easily understandable manner the implementation's conformance with each requirement based on implementation specific test-fixtures with implementation specific test-fixture inputs.
+* **Level 2:** All MUST and SHOULD requirements are fulfilled by a specific implementation as proven by a test report that proves in an easily understandable manner the implementation's conformance with each requirement based on implementation-specific test-fixtures with implementation-specific test-fixture inputs.
-* **Level 3:** All MUST, SHOULD and MAY requirements with conditional MUST or SHOULD requirements are fulfilled by a specific implementation as proven by a test report that proves in an easily understandable manner the implementation's conformance with each requirement based on implementation specific test-fixtures with implementation specific test-fixture inputs.
+* **Level 3:** All MUST, SHOULD, and MAY requirements with conditional MUST or SHOULD requirements are fulfilled by a specific implementation as proven by a test report that proves in an easily understandable manner the implementation's conformance with each requirement based on implementation-specific test-fixtures with implementation-specific test-fixture inputs.
 * **Level 4:** All MUST requirements are fulfilled by a specific implementation as proven by the test report defined in this document that proves the implementation's conformance with each requirement based on test-fixtures with test-fixture inputs as defined in this document. **This conformance level cannot yet be achieved since there is not yet a defined set of standardized test-fixtures and test-inputs**
 * **Level 5:** All MUST and SHOULD requirements are fulfilled by a specific implementation as proven by the test report defined in this document that proves the implementation's conformance with each requirement based on test-fixtures with test-fixture inputs as defined in this document. **This conformance level cannot yet be achieved since there is not yet a defined set of standardized test-fixtures and test-inputs**
-* **Level 6:** All MUST, SHOULD and MAY requirements with conditional MUST or SHOULD requirements are fulfilled by a specific implementation as proven by the test report defined in this document that proves the implementation's conformance with each requirement based on test-fixtures with test-fixture inputs as defined in this document. **This conformance level cannot yet be achieved since there is not yet a defined set of standardized test-fixtures and test-inputs**
+* **Level 6:** All MUST, SHOULD, and MAY requirements with conditional MUST or SHOULD requirements are fulfilled by a specific implementation as proven by the test report defined in this document that proves the implementation's conformance with each requirement based on test-fixtures with test-fixture inputs as defined in this document. **This conformance level cannot yet be achieved since there is not yet a defined set of standardized test-fixtures and test-inputs**

 Note that BPI Integration requirements in [Section 5.4](#54-Bi-and-Multi-directional-and-Mono-directional-BPI-Interoperability-Services) and [Section 5.5](#55-Standardized-Set-of-BPI-Interoperability-APIs) are not mandatory for meeting conformance until there are at least two implementations conformant to this standards' requirements at least at Level 1.